 Finland: Ministry of the Environment's regulation for buildings' energy performance or equivalent.
+See detailed information in the Finnish translation of the criteria.

 Iceland: Calculations shall be made in accordance with BRG # 112 and prepared using a dynamic energy calculation tool for energy calculations of buildings.